wunderio/WunderTools/README.md

-# Project reference setup with ansible & vagrant
+# Project reference setup with Ansible & Vagrant

 [![Build Status](https://travis-ci.org/wunderkraut/WunderMachina.svg?branch=centos7)](https://travis-ci.org/wunderkraut/WunderMachina)

 ##Setup

-You can setup the IP address and the url of your vagrant machine on the Vagrantfile.
+You can setup the IP address and the URL of your vagrant machine on the Vagrantfile.

 Edit the variables.yml file to setup the URL and dir for the docs of your project.

-Remember to add also the entries in your hosts file for both the drupal install and the docs.
+Remember to add also the entries in your hosts file for both the Drupal install and the docs.

-###
+### Requirements
-Requirements:

 - Vagrant 1.5.x
 - https://github.com/fgrehm/vagrant-cachier
 ( $ vagrant plugin install vagrant-cachier )